 If you’ve ever been caught with your hand in the cookie jar, you’re going to love Alfie.
 He loves cookies and he’ll do anything to get one.
 But when he has to find a better way to ask for a cookie, Alfie gets very creative—and a little sneaky!
 Eventually he discovers that please works best.

 by Jeffrey Allen

 Jeffrey Allen’s Nosey Mrs. Rat loves snooping in her neighbors’ business.
 Being curious is a good thing … but being nosey?
 That’s another story.
 When Mrs. Rat’s neighbors get fed up with her snooping, she learns the hard way that spying isn’t as fun for the one being spied on.

 by Steve Antony

 It’s hard for kids to remember to say please, and in Please, Mr. Panda, Mr. Panda’s friends have trouble remembering too.
-He has a box of donuts and he really wants to share them.
-But when Mr. Panda asks, “Do you want a donut?”, only one friend remembers to say please!
+He has a box of doughnuts and he really wants to share them.
+But when Mr. Panda asks, “Do you want a doughnut?”, only one friend remembers to say please!

 by Molly Idle

 The next time a T-rex is on the guest list for your fancy tea party, this is the perfect hostess guide.
 Molly Idle’s advice would make even Emily Post proud.
 But just imagine a T-rex sitting in your daintiest chair.
 The hilarious illustrations will have your little one howling with laughter.